KurtRoepke/Rebuild-profile/README.md

   After the account is rebuilt log in with admin account and,find the old user account in the c drive.
 <img src="images/7.png" height="80%" width="80%" or trianglead />

-  Transfer needed files to the new user profile.
+  Next Transfer needed files to the new user profile by going to file explorer, c drive, users.
 <img src="images/8.png" height="80%" width="80%" />

-  Finaly log back into the user profile.
+  Finaly log back into the rebuilt profile.
 <img src="images/9.png" height="80%" width="80%" />